endreymarcell/logical/README.md

-# logical.ts
+# logical

 __Predictable yet Expressive State Management for TypeScript Applications__

-⚠️ logical.ts is in ALPHA stage, use at your own risk.
+⚠️ logical is in ALPHA stage, use at your own risk.

 ## Docs